 - Metyrapone and ketoconazole are enzyme inhibitors and have rapid onset of action; however, control of hypercortisolism is often lost with corticotropin oversecretion in Cushing's disease.
 These drugs are not usually effective as long-term treatment and are used mainly for preparation for surgery or as adjunctive treatment after surgery or pituitary radiotherapy.

-- Mitotane acts as an adrenolytic drug with delayed onset but long-lasting action but control of corticotropin oversecretion in Cushing's disease is maintained.
+- Mitotane acts as an adrenolytic drug with delayed onset but long-lasting action, but control of corticotropin oversecretion in Cushing's disease is maintained.

 - Medical treatment can also be used in patients who are unwilling or unfit for surgery.
 Treatment can be used long-term for patients with ectopic corticotropin secretion; however, adrenalectomy may be preferred.
 Multiple agents are more effective than monotherapy.

 - Etomidate can be used for acute control of severe hypercortisolaemia.